purplemonkeymad/SecSecSantaBackend/API.md

 `/auth/register` POST

 Register for an account to login.
-Will automatically start the login process as well.
+Will automatically start the login process as well, see the `/auth/new_session` method for more info.
 A successful login is counted as verifying that the account is valid.

 Required Keys: